MariiaZhytnikova/Minishell/README.md

    - Implement error messages for invalid commands and arguments.
    - Handle memory allocation errors or process failures.

-Bonus Features (if applicable for 42 project):

-    Job Control:
-        Implement background jobs with &.
-        Implement fg, bg, and jobs built-in commands.
-    History:
-        Implement a history mechanism for recalling previous commands.
-    Tab Completion:
-        Implement basic tab completion for commands or file paths.

 ## Git Workflow for the Project

 ### Branching Strategy: